Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,627.22452,643.534867.md

 ### Transcript

-> yes don't try it try not to anger Simon too much you know you might sneak up on me and scare the crap out of me or I don't know steal my key that'd be a bad
+> yes don't try it try not to anger Simon too much you know you might sneak up on me and scare the crap out of me or I don't know steal my key that'd be a bad thing